Mikey Please: Marilyn Myller (2014)

 His following film Marilyn Myller, followed a sculptor struggling with the expectation of making art and the disappointing reality.
 The film was developed during a 3-month artist's residency at Japic (Japan), and co-produced by Blink Ink in London & Hornet Inc in New York.
 Marilyn Myller premiered at Sundance in 2014 and won Best of Fest at Melbourne International Film Festival, Best short film at the British Animation Awards, Best of British Animation at Encounters Film Festival, Special Jury Prize at the Chicago international Film festival and the McLaren Award for Best British Animation at the Edinburgh International Film Festival.

 An Elephant Never Forgets - Over the Garden Wall (2024)

-A short 10 year celebratory stopmotion mini-episode of the cult series, co-written with Patrick McHale, and co-directed with Dan Ojari.
+A short 10 year celebratory stopmotion mini-episode of the cult series Over the Garden Wall, co-written with Patrick McHale, and co-directed with Dan Ojari.
 Produced at Aardman Animations.

 Other shorts include The Jolly Dot, Goodness Newness Oldness Badness, Glens Gloves, Crone and Spectacular View.